carteralvey/carteralvey.github.io/README.md

-# carteralvey.github.io: a persoal sandbox to experiment with HTML and CSS once I learn it.
+# carteralvey.github.io: a persoal sandbox to experiment with HTML, PHP, and CSS once I learn it.